NorthTITAN10/Northwood-Heights/README.md

 # Northwood-Heights
-The repository for the script written for Northwood Heights
+The repository for the scripts written for Northwood Heights Most it comes down to UI and sequencing mangemnet throughout the parts